-GCSE courses for home educators can be started at any age.
-Some students start quite young and take just one or two at a time; others wait until they are 16 and then might enrol at a college to take GCSE subjects appropriate to their future careers without any cost.
+Home educators can start GCSE courses at any age.
+Some begin quite young and take just one or two at a time.
+Others wait until they are 16 and then enrol at a college to take GCSE subjects appropriate to their future careers.
+Some study for them at home, and some don’t do any GCSEs at all.
 This kind of flexibility allows full research and study into each subject rather than simply focussing on getting lots of exams.
 Note that each exam board may have specific requirements.
 General GCSE books or ‘revision guides’ give an overview of what is likely to be required, but you will need to see past papers, and probably use books required by your chosen board.

 If you are interested in discussing GCSEs, A-levels and alternatives for home educators with others who are on the same path, there’s an active yahoogroup you can join, HE Exams.
 This has helpful advice for anyone looking for a centre to take exams of any kind, or wanting to know about the different types of GCSE that can be taken by home educators.
-There is general information, compiled by people from this list and elsewhere, on a new Wiki page about exams for home educators.
+There is general information, compiled by people from this list and elsewhere, on the Wiki page about exams for home educators.